 Is the Lint Screen Clean?

-The lint screen will be located either on the top of the dryer or in the door opening of the dryer.
+The lint screen will be located in the door opening of the dryer.
 The screen must be clear of any lint/debris.

 CLICK HERE for more information on cleaning the lint screen.

 Is the house vent (behind the dryer going outside the home) or exhaust clogged with lint/debris and restricting air movement?

 Ample air flow must be permitted for proper dry time.
 Use the images below to troubleshoot and guide your vent cleaning:

 CLICK HERE for information on the symptoms of a blocked vent